Octagon-simon/fastamoni-inc-coding-exercise/README.md

 - Run `npm install` to install the dependencies

-- Start the server with `npm run start` and make a call to `http:127.0.0.1:5000` n your browser to confirm if installation is successful.
+- Start the server with `npm run start` and make a call to `http://127.0.0.1:5000` in your browser to confirm if installation is successful.

 Below you can see the available endpoints and what they do.